What you should know before booking at Total Axe

 - Targets are constructed from 5 boards arranged vertically next to each other.

-- The target contains 5 concentric circles, labeled from 1-6 points.
-Outside of the 5 concentric circles, there are 4 smaller circles labeled with an 8 (the 8-ball), which are only in play on the last throw of each game.
+- The target contains 6 concentric circles, labeled from 1-6 points.
+Outside of the main target, there are 4 smaller targets labeled with 3 rings, label 3/5/7 points.
 Throws that land in the boards outside of any circles score no points.

-- The foul line is placed 10 feet from the target.
+- The foul line is placed 12 feet from the target for adults, 10 feet for youth.

-- Axes must have no more than one blade, spike, or sharp edge, measuring between 3 to 4.25 inches.
+- Axes must have no more than one blade, spike, or sharp edge.
+The blade must be 4 inches or less from point to point and concave.

 - Games consist of 5 throws.

 - Players must throw from behind the foul line.
 After releasing, both feet must contact the ground behind the foul line.
-Failure to do so results in a loss of game.
+Failure to do so results in a loss of throw.

 - Players score the highest zone that the blade of the axe is touching.
-The 8-ball can only be scored on the last throw of each game.
+The outer targets cannot be used on the first throw of each game.

 - During matches lasting more than 1 game, players switch sides after each game.